Detroit Auto Vehicle Company: Company history

 The company was fighting during the short time of its existence against litigation by stockholders of the predecessor company Detroit Novelty Machine Company, who were decidedly against the production of an automobile.
 Finally, the company went into bankruptcy in 1907.
 In 1908 bond holders in the bankrupt company were paid 24 percent on each $100.00 and the affairs of the company were closed.

 Two of the most influential personalities in the early American automobile business were involved with the company.
 One was John North Willys, who soon after bought the Overland Automotive Division from the Standard Wheel Company which became the Willys-Overland Motor Company.
-The other gentleman was Josepf L. Hudson, a Detroit business man who earned a fortune with his department store.
+The other gentleman was Joseph L. Hudson, a Detroit business man who earned a fortune with his department store.
 He backed Roy D. Chapin with the money needed to form an automobile company.
 Chapin named it in his honor the Hudson Motor Car Company.